Meggs625/check-your-knowledge/README.md

 ## Install/Setup:

 1. Clone the repository to the directory of choice on your local machine.
+2. Run `npm install`.
-2. Next, run `node index.js` to start the first game.
+3. Next, run `node index.js` to start the first game.